-3 Credit Hours • 45 Contact Hours (Lecture) Prerequisite: ASL 122 (Grade of B or higher) ENG 090
+3 Credit Hours • 45 Contact Hours (Lecture) Prerequisite: ASL 122 with a B or better, ENG 090

 Focuses on learning and utilization of a sequenced method of preparing for interpreting assignments and analyzing English spoken text.
 Students will also increase their English and ASL vocabulary and learn to understand cultural implications in those languages.